SanderMertens/flecs/README.md

 Universalized Component Type Registration CPP <--> Meta Type, Works with USTRUCT, UENUM, and UCLASS \
 OS-API implementation for Unreal \
-Tracked ObjectPtr References in Components (needs testing)
+Tracked ObjectPtr References in Components (needs testing) Module Implementation with Hard and Soft Dependencies Modular Game Loop Implementation to allow for any pipeline setup (also works with module dependencies)

 ## Modifications to Flecs: